$\omega$-Regular Energy Problems: Energy Büchi Problems for Weighted Timed Automata

-We construct the corner-point abstraction of the base module $A$ of Fig.~\ref{fig:ex.1}.
+\begin{rexample} We construct the corner-point abstraction of the base module $A$ of Figure~\ref{fig:ex.1}.
 Its constants are $\{0, 35, 55\}$, yielding the following corner point regions:

-The corner-point abstraction of $A$ now looks as in Fig.~\ref{fig:ex.cpa}, with the states corresponding to the ``shadow'' location in the top row; the orange-colored transitions correspond to the ones in which time elapses.
+The corner-point abstraction of $A$ now looks as in Figure~\ref{fig:ex.cpa}, with the states corresponding to the ``shadow'' location in the top row; the colored transitions correspond to the ones in which time elapses.
+Note that this WBA is equivalent to the one in Figure~\ref{fig:ex.1.finite}. \end{rexample}

+Using the corner-point abstraction, we may now solve energy Büchi problems for one-clock WTBAs by translating them into finite WBAs and applying the algorithms of Section~\ref{sec:wba} and the forthcoming Section~\ref{se:impl}.
+Note that as we only have one clock, the size of the corner-point abstraction is linear in the size of the input WTBA.